sorrynofocus/Jotter/NoBuild/Notes.md

 ## 2024.03.29
 Fixed the README to include a ref to screenshot exhibit.

-TODO
-- Examine previous TODOs.
-Mark them complete or turn into issues.
-- In NoteManager.cs we added an indexer but the indexer isn't use during CRUD operations.
-Currently, everything is done by Title look up.
-- ~~In NoteManager.cs, LoadNotes() need desperate try/catches~~ - COMPLETED see [2024.03.31](#2024-03-31)
-- ~~In NoteManager.cs, examine TODO in NoteEventArgs -> figure out which save is best and combine. -COMPLETED, saving with indexer~~

 Fixes:
 - If you open a note more than one time, duplicate note will appear.
 Added functionality to open the note only one time.